Falling into Autumn at McArdle's:

 We're just about a week out from our first workshop of the season!
 It will be hosted by our own Stephen Grant, an expert in outdoor container design.
 Stephen will be teaching attendees how to design and create a beautiful early fall container garden from start to finish.
 Whether you want to learn how to refresh your own containers and planters, or just want to take on a fun project, you can click here to register for the workshop.
 The $125 registration fee covers the cost of all materials.
 This workshop will be held outside, weather permitting so dress accordingly.
 You can also check out what we have scheduled for the rest of autumn on the Workshops page on our website.
 Working with folks who are excited about plants and flowers is the best part of our job, so sign up and come see us.
 We'll look forward to it.

 I just have a quick note on this: if you've moved some of your tropical or heat loving houseplants outside for the summer, you'll want to bring them in by the first week of October, or when the temperature falls below 45 degrees (Fahrenheit) at night.
 Now is also a good time to spray them for any bugs or infections they might have been exposed to outside.
 You could also feed any houseplants with an organic fertilizer as you get them ready to come back inside.
 Organic pesticides and fertilizers are all available in the McArdle's Garden Shop.

 As we move into autumn, we've got all sorts of excitement planned!
 So, keep an eye on our website and blog for updates.
 Or else, stop by the shop, and chat with us.
 We can answer any questions you may have, or just show you around.
 However you keep in touch, join us as we fall into fall.

-Justin Lievano works in the Flower Shop at McArdle's, and autumn (specifically Halloween) is his favorite time of year.
+by Justin Lievano who holds autumn (specifically Halloween) as his favorite time of year.